Phoenix Brain Injury Lawyer

 - Take care of tasks the survivor can’t do themselves, like paying bills, taking care of the survivor’s children, and so on.

 - Do what you can to make the survivor as comfortable as possible, both in the hospital and after returning home.

 - Provide some structure to the survivor’s life as best you can and help to facilitate daily experiences that are as normal as possible.

 Talk to a Phoenix Brain Injury Attorney Now

 The Phoenix brain injury attorneys at Swenson & Shelley provide knowledgeable legal counsel and extensive resources to people who’ve suffered traumatic brain injuries in our community.
-We provide dedicated representation to victims and their families, so that they may be “made whole again” after an accident that was not their fault.
+We provide dedicated representation to victims and their families, so they may be “made whole again” after an accident that was not their fault.

 For a free consultation with a compassionate and experienced legal team member, call us or reach out to us online.
 Accident victims deserve the relentless pursuit of justice that Swenson & Shelley can provide.
 It would be our honor to speak with you about your circumstances and to advise you of your legal rights and options.
 We look forward to speaking with you.